iamdtang/skaterdav85.github.io/_posts/2015-01-19-unit-testing-singletons.md

 >  "In software engineering, the singleton pattern is a design pattern that restricts the instantiation of a class to one object."

 In short, what this means is that you can only have one instance of a particular object.
 One practical use case of the singleton pattern is modeling an authenticated user in an application.
-When a person logs into your app, that user can only have one session.
 There is only one instance of that authenticated user in memory on that user's browser.
 There are a few ways that you can implement this in JavaScript.

 ## Implementing the singleton pattern